-The purpose of the CEADPP is to provide an all-hazards strategic framework that SDG&E personnel may rely upon to respond effectively using the Incident Command System (ICS) and National Incident Management System (NIMS), (ICS-NIMS) required by federal and state mandates.
+The purpose of the CEADPP is to provide an all-hazards strategic framework that SDG&E personnel may rely upon to respond effectively using the Incident Command System (ICS) and National Incident Management System (NIMS), (ICS-NIMS) required by federal and state SEMS mandates.

 The CEADPP may be activated during business and after-hours, both with and without warning.
 The foundation of this plan utilizes existing company work structure and responsibilities to minimize specialized training to the plan's preparedness and response procedures.
 It relies on the changes to normal organizational leadership structure during an emergency activation in the CEADPP into an ICS-NIMS incident management structure to maintain chain of command and span of control principles for crisis management required in the NIMS protocols.
+CEADPP is compliant with the CA SEMS utility collaboration components for the 5 levels of Operational Area mutual assistance resource-response support requirements.